-At our Pro Bono legal advice clinics, our volunteer team of barristers, solicitors, trainee solicitors and law students help people in The Gambia who cannot afford legal support.
+At our Pro Bono legal advice clinics, our volunteer team of barristers, trainee solicitors and law students help people in The Gambia who cannot afford legal support.

 The Gambia Legal Support Clinics are run by volunteers.
 Law students, trainee solicitors and qualified lawyers will provide free face-to-face legal advice.